jdiffy47/r8-or-h8/README.md

 # **R8 or H8**

 ## Don't you hate when you go to a bar and find out that it sucks?
-If only you could get some honest reviews from your fellow alcholics.
+If only you could get some honest reviews from your fellow bar-goers.
 Introducing R8 or H8!
 Here you can either add a bar of your choice or read about bars that you might potentially go to.

 ## Getting Started